retorquere/zotero-folder-import/README.md

 Install by downloading the [latest version](https://github.com/retorquere/zotero-folder-import/releases/latest)

-Import folder of attachments into a collection hierarchy
+Import folder of attachments into a collection hierarchy.
+Click the green "+" button above the item list, and select "Add files from folder"

 # Support - read carefully